gstew5/cs4100-sp19/doc/tail-recursion.md

   ret
 ```

-Note that `trian2` returns directly after making its recursive call (for the purposes of tail call optimization, we can think of the jump to `_L2` followed by `ret` as a single return operation).
+Function `trian2` returns directly after making its recursive call (for the purposes of tail call optimization, we can think of the jump to `_L2` followed by `ret` as a single return operation).

 ## Optimizing Tail Recursion